 MATH 5020.
 Discrete Dynamical Systems and Chaos (3); Fa, Sp

 This course is a continuation of MATH 401 in higher dimensions.
 Topics include discrete linear dynamical systems, orbits, stability, spectral decomposition theorem, affine systems, nonlinear dynamical systems, bounded invariance, global stability of fixed points, sinks, repellers and saddles, bifuraction, attractors, Li-Yorke chaos, hyperbolic Anosov toral automorphism, and more on fractal dimension.
-Prerequisite: MATH 3200 and MATH 5010 with a minimum grade of C. Previous NMHU MATH 5020.
+Prerequisite: MATH 5010 with a minimum grade of C. Previous NMHU MATH 5020.

 MATH 5040.
 Intro to Numerical Analysis (3); Fa, Sp

 This course is an introduction to numerical methods for determining the roots of nonlinear equations, numerical interpolation and integration, and numerical methods for approximating solutions to ordinary differential equations.
 Prerequisite: MATH 3200, and MATH 3250 and permission of instructor.
 Previous NMHU MATH 504.